Li Wenliang: Recognition

-On 3 March, International Journal of Infectious Diseases published an article, wrote "Dr Li Wenliang's example as an astute clinician should inspire all of us to be vigilant, bold and courageous in reporting unusual clinical presentations."
+On 3 March, International Journal of Infectious Diseases published an article, wrote "Dr Li Wenliang's example as an astute clinician should inspire all of us to be vigilant, bold and courageous in reporting unusual clinical presentations".
 Italian author Francesca Cavallo wrote a children's book titled Dr. Li and the crown-wearing virus, featuring Li's story, to help educate children on COVID-19.
-Fortune magazine ranked Li as No.1 of the "World's 25 Greatest Leaders: Heroes of the pandemic."
+Fortune magazine ranked Li as No.1 of the "World's 25 Greatest Leaders: Heroes of the pandemic".
 On 4 May, Matt Pottinger, deputy national security adviser of US, hailed Li during a speech in Mandarin.

+In May 2021, Li was posthumously honored with the Paracelsus Medal, the highest honor given by the German Medical Association.

 Personal life

 When Li began showing symptoms of COVID-19, he booked a hotel room to avoid the possibility of infecting his family, before being hospitalized on 12 January.
-Despite this precaution, his parents became infected with SARS-CoV-2, but later recovered.
+Despite this precaution, his parents became infected with SARS-CoV-2, although they later recovered.

 Li and his wife, Fu Xuejie (付雪洁), had one son, and were expecting their second child at the time of his death.
 In June 2020, his widow gave birth to a second son.